 Those who enjoy mathematics as a subject often go on to pursue it in higher education.
 They major in it and then obtain a diploma or degree in it.
 What happens after that, though?
 After they’ve obtained a qualification in it, what do they do as a career?
 If you had a degree in a foreign language, you could go into teaching.
 If you had a degree in English language or literature, you could pursue a career in journalism.
 The options for someone who’s specialized in maths are – on the surface, at least – less obvious.

 Just because something isn’t obvious doesn’t mean it isn’t there, though.
 You just need to know where to look for it.
 What you’ll definitely have if you take a degree in mathematics is an advantage over many of your peers.
 Fewer Americans are specializing in math than ever before, and so the ones who do stand head and shoulders above their peers when it comes to their likelihood to find a career in any of the industries we’re about to mention below.
+You can use resources like MyMathLab Answers to get better in Maths.
 If you’re considering becoming a math specialist, here’s where your chosen study area could take you!

 If you don’t immediately recognize the job title, don’t worry about it.
 Actuaries are seldom talked about but highly valued by the people who employ them.
 The job of an actuary is to advise upon (and sometimes manage) financial risks.
 Every large corporation has a team of actuaries who help to ensure that the company stays on the right track in terms of profitability, and makes smart investment and spending decisions.
 The current global economy is a very uncertain one, and that makes people who can spot trends and predict outcomes more essential than ever.
 Knowledge of business and how the economy works will help a lot, but all an actuary really does is exercise probability theory, and use their skills to evaluate how x will affect y when it comes to spending.
 In short, it’s just maths applied to business.
 If you can handle statistics and probability – which any mathematician can – you could be an actuary.